 Reasons Why Dogs Chew On Wood

-Dogs are carnivores, which means they have to chew on different things to satisfy their taste buds.
-Wood is considered a hard food for them, and it’s been found that not only do dogs chew on wood, but they also like to push it around by shaking their heads or tugging on it.
+Wood splinters or pieces of wood are considered a hard food for them, and it’s been found that not only do dogs chew on wooden trims, but they also like to push it around by shaking their heads or tugging on it.

 A dog chewing on wood is not necessarily a bad thing, but it’s important that you try and find out why your dog is behaving this way.
-Some reasons for a dog to chew on the wood are completely normal, but some may be signs of a more serious problem.
+Some reasons for a dog to chew on wood are completely normal, but some may be signs of a more serious problem.

 Dogs get bored just like we do; if they don’t get the proper attention and stimulation, they may try to find things to do independently.

 If your dog is a puppy, he may be teething, which is perfectly normal.
 You may notice that when they’re chewing on wood, it’s often the gum line.

 It’s not necessarily bad that your dog is chewing on wood for pleasure because dogs also need to have fun and express themselves in other ways than barking.

 If your dog tends to chew on wood when you’re cooking dinner and this is the only time he does it, then it may be because he is hungry.

 Some dogs chew on wood because of anxiety.
 It could be that they’re bored and anxious at the same time, or they’re nervous and feel the need to chew on something to calm themselves down.